fetchai/agents-aea/docs/generic-storage.md

 ## Dialogues and Storage integration

-One of the most useful cases is integration of dialogues and storage, that helps easily keep dialogues state during the agent restart.
-Another benefit is memory saving with offloading feature.
+One of the most useful cases is the integration of the dialogues subsystem and storage.
+It helps maintain dialogues state during agent restarts and reduced memory requirements due to the offloading feature.

 ### Keep terminal state dialogues